eibenp/homebridge-gree-airconditioner/README.md

 * May work with other GREE compatible AC units (e.g. Sinclair)
     * Successfully tested with Sinclair SIH-13BITW

-> If you get _"error:1C80006B:Provider routines::wrong final block length"_ error message then your device is not supported.
+> If you get _"error:1C80006B:Provider routines::wrong final block length"_ error message then your device is not supported or incorrect encryption version is selected.
 >
 > If you get _"Error: Device is not bound ..."_ error message then your device may not be supported.
 (The same error occures when device is malfunctioning but if turning the power supply off and on does not solve the problem then your device is not supported.)

+It is not recommended to use Home App and the Official GREE+ or Ewpe Smart mobile apps side by side.
+In some cases the mobile apps can set the Air Conditioner device into a restricted state where Homebridge can't bind the plugin to the device because the device does not respond on device query requests which are required to initalize the plugin.
+It is highly recommended to use the mobile app only for the initial setup of the air conditioner, and later it is fine to use only the Home App and the physical remote control for everyday tasks.
+(Usually when the AC device is not responding to the Homebridge plugin but is communicating fine with the mobile app, then power cycling the AC device resolves the problem.)

 By default this plugin tries to auto detect the network protocol encryption version.
 If not the right version is selected there can get errors and the AC device will not correctly work.
 It is possible to force a network protocol encryption version in configuration file.
 If auto detection does not work then it is recommended to try all possible values to check if the device is compatible or not.

 ## Known limitations

 This plugin was designed to support the Home App's Heater Cooler functionality using GREE Air Conditioners.
 Some special features of GREE AC's are not supported natively by Apple and also dismiss support in this plugin.
-* Fan and dry modes are not supported.
-They may work if set directly on the device until you change operating mode.
-They can't be turned on using Home App.
+* Fan mode is supported by an additional Fan control accessory in Home App.
+Using this Fan control is optional.
+If Fan control is disabled, the Home App sees the AC device operating in fan mode as off.
+The Heater Cooler accessory and the Fan accessory cannot be active at the same time.
+The Heater Cooler accessory is always inactive if the AC device is operating in fan mode, and the Fan accessory is always inactive if the AC device is operating in heating or cooling mode.
+* Dry mode is not supported.
+The Home App sees the AC device operating in dry mode as off.
 * Lights of the AC unit can't be controlled.
 * Additional device functions (e.g. health mode, sleep, SE) are not supported.
 * Horizontal swing control is not supported, it remains the same as set directly on the device.